datacarpentry/semester-biology/exercises/Sql-filtering.md

 language: SQL
 ---

-A population biologist (Dr. Und√≥miel) who studies the population dynamics of *Dipodomys spectabilis* would like to use some data from Portal, but she doesn't know how to work with large datasets.
+A population biologist (Dr. Undómiel) who studies the population dynamics of *Dipodomys spectabilis* would like to use some data from Portal, but she doesn't know how to work with large datasets.
 Being the kind and benevolent person that you are, write a query to extract the